-The Institute is exempt from paying income tax under Section 50-5 of the Income Tax Assessment Act, 1997.
+The Institute is exempt from paying income tax under Section 50-5 of the Income Tax Assessment Act, 1997, with the exception of 360 Biolabs Pty Ltd and Biopoint Hong Kong Ltd.

 1.10 Goods and Services Tax

 Revenue, expenses and assets are recognised net of the amount of goods and services tax (GST), except where the amount of GST incurred is not recoverable from the taxation authority.
 In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of the expense.
 Receivables and payables are stated with the amount of GST included.
 The net amount of GST recoverable from, or payable to, the Australian Taxation Office (ATO) is included as a current asset or liability in the Statement of Financial Position.
 Cash flows are included in the Statement of Cash Flows on a gross basis.
 The GST components of cash flows arising from investing and financing activities which are recoverable from, or payable to, the ATO are classified as operating cash flows.